TonyRipa/Fermat/README.md

 0*X=0 is a rather special constraint.
 This is a rule that works for any X. Therefore Prolog responds with X=_672 (or similar).
 The _672 is Prolog's way of creating a new variable, and it names that variable with a random number.

-If we entered 0*X=0,0*Y=0 then Prolog would respond like X=_672,Y=_673 (or similar).
+If we entered 0\*X=0,0\*Y=0 then Prolog would respond like X=_672,Y=_673 (or similar).
 One new variable is assigned for X, and another for Y. This is in perfect agreement with Linear Algebra where this system of 2 equations and 2 unknowns yields 2 free parameters.
 In Linear Algebra, we would make up new parameters like s and t, and then write the solution as X=s and Y=t.

 In mathematics, when we get 0/0 we say it is indeterminate.
 In computer science, with the IEEE-754 standard for floating point arithmetic, when we get 0/0 we would get NaN.
 If we check NaN==NaN we get false.
 IEEE-754, Prolog, and Linear Algebra are all telling us the same thing.
 Prolog and Linear Algebra are telling us clearly.
 IEEE-754 is telling us with a number with strange properties.
 What they are all telling us is that 0/0 creates a new variable.

+## Constraint Satisfaction vs. Constraint Simplification

+One approach to the problem of constraints is constraint solving (i.e. constraint satisfaction).
+For constraint solving, given a constraint like X*X=-1, we get a solution set {} (i.e. the empty set) if the allowable solutions are real numbers, and we get a solution set {i,-i} if the allowable solutions are complex numbers.
+For other allowable solutions, we may get another solution set.
+Constraint solving is underconstrained without at least implicitly specifying allowable solutions.
+This is an issue that we wish to avoid.

+Another approach is constraint simplification.
+For constraint simplification, given a constraint like X*X=-1, we return a simplified constraint.
+In our case, X*X=-1 does not get simpler, so we return X*X=-1.
+We have completely avoided the issue of being underconstrained without specifying allowable solutions.
+Domain specific solvers (like real or complex solvers) may consume our simplified output constraint as their input, and provide a domain specific solution set like {} or {i,-i}.
+By being general (i.e. domain independent) instead of domain specific we need not concern ourselves with such domain specific idiosyncrasies.
+Another advantage is one of types.
+The input is of type constraint (like X*X=-1).
+The output is also of type constraint (like X*X=-1).
+This is clean.
+It is like <code>Leibniz</code> where the input is an expression and the output is an expression. <code>Leibniz</code> simplified expression simplification by not having to always plug in different values for x and checking.
+Similarly, we can simplify constraint simplification by not having to always plug in different values for X and checking.

 ## Dependencies